DoctorWkt/2FISC/Docs/journal.md

 ![](Figs/db_read2_01jul.png)

-We need rising clock edges mid cycle and that what we see.
+We need rising clock edges mid cycle and that's what we see.
 The first one is the `IRread` signal.
 Then I do:

 ```